JakobStenseke/CellularAutomataElements/README.md

 To start, simply click any cell in order to change its color to blue, green, or red.
 Press play to watch the cells battle each other out in the grid.

-Additional note:

-Stephen Wolfram (creator of Wolfram Alpha) has studied cellular automata for decades and has made many <a href="https://en.wikipedia.org/wiki/A_New_Kind_of_Science">interesting findings</a>.
+Additional note - Stephen Wolfram (creator of Wolfram Alpha) has studied cellular automata for decades and has made many <a href="https://en.wikipedia.org/wiki/A_New_Kind_of_Science">interesting findings</a>.